-"In general, people tend to eat too much meat," says Heather Rasmussen, PhD, a dietitian at the Rush Nutrition and Wellness Center.
+"In general, people tend to eat too much meat," says dietitian Heather Rasmussen, PhD.

 The American Institute of Cancer Research suggests people eat no more than 18 ounces of red meat per week.
 A serving size is 3 ounces per serving, or the size of a deck of cards.
 "If you stick to that amount, it will help you avoid any harmful effects," Rasmussen says.

-Instead of piling on the meats, Rasmussen suggests grilling more vegetables, which don't have the same chemical reaction to high heat that meat does.
+Instead of piling on the meats, Rasmussen suggests grilling more vegetables, like corn, squash, sweet potatoes, asparagus, peppers and portabello mushrooms.
+Veggies don't have the same chemical reaction to high heat that meat does.

 For protein, fish, chicken, tofu, tempeh (made from soy beans) and saitan (made from wheat gluten) are excellent alternatives to red meat.

-"It started coming up in food and nutrition blogs in the last year and a half.
-You'll see a lot of grilled pineapple, a lot of grilled peaches," she says.
+Gelfand is also enthusiastic about grilled fruit.
+"I recommend pineapple, peaches and watermelon," she says.
 "They're really delicious.
 The grilling makes fruits a little sweeter and softer, and it creates those nice grill marks.
 It's a great way to add color, flavor and nutrients to your barbecue."

 In fact, a healthy balance of food would be at least 50 percent produce.
 "My plate method is half fruits and veggies, a quarter meats, and a quarter carbs," Gelfand says.